Robust Likelihood Ratio Tests for Incomplete Economic Models: Robust Tests for Incomplete Models

 For each $\theta\in\Theta$ and $n\in \mathbb N$, the set of distributions compatible with the model is

-This set collects all the distributions of $s^n$ consistent with $\theta$. $P_u$ is unrestricted in the sense that the selection may be heterogeneous and dependent across experiments.
+This set collects all distributions of $s^n$ consistent with $\theta$. $\eta^n$ is unrestricted in the sense that the selection may be heterogeneous and dependent across experiments.
 Hence, $\mathcal P^n_\theta$ contains a broad range of distributions that can exhibit arbitrary dependence and heterogeneity.
 In particular, $\mathcal P^n_\theta$ allows measures under which the distributions of sample moments are not well approximated by classical limit theorems---even in large samples (see \cite{Epstein:2016qv}).

 Finding the LFP in such a rich set of distributions may be challenging.
 However, under Assumption \ref{as:csiid} and with the correspondence in \eqref{eq:ginf}, the model has a tractable ``product'' structure, which significantly simplifies the characterization of the LFPs.
+Let $\nu_\theta^{n,*}$ and $\nu_\theta^n$ denote the upper and lower probabilities of $\mathcal P_\theta^n$.
+For each $i\in\{1,\dots,n\}$ and $\theta\in\Theta$, let